Synthetixio/SIPs/content/sccp/sccp-329.md

 # Simple Summary

 This SCCP proposes to implement following:
-- Increase the max number of positions per account from 4 o 10 and increase
+- Increase the max number of positions per account from 4 to 10
-- Increase the l2 gas units from 1.7m to 2.5m gas
+- Increase the l2 gas units from 1.7m to 2.4m gas units

 # Abstract